lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 **Freedom** shuts down your internet connection. :)

+Other choices include Buddhify, The Mindfulness App and Stop Breathe & Think.
+I use an app called **Pranayama** to help with my deep breathing.
+It looks weird, but works like a charm.

 ## Tools
 I recommend looking at Amazon reviews for all of these products before ordering them.
 These are still early prototypes, and I think we're a year or so from having solid products in this space.

 **Thync** works by sending signals to your nervous system.
 You can choose between boosting your calm and your focus.

 **Spire** is a clip you put on your belt that supposed to measure breathing, and thus your level of stress.
 I bought one of these but stopped using it after a week because it had too many bugs in both the firmware and software.